crackernutter/EsriRESTScraper/README.md

 * __debug__ (bool): Sets debug mode to true or false
 * __debugLoc__ (str): Optional override location for log file.
 Defaults to execution directory.

 This is my first github contribution, and I hope someone can find it useful.
-It does rely on Esri's software and the arcpy Python library, but there are no other external dependencies.

 Please let me know if you have any questions!